bcgov/platform-services-status/README.md

 Below are instructions on how to update the relevant components of this site.

+**Pro Tip** 🤓

+Its a good idea to test your changes before you publish them.
+See them `Development` section below.
+If your YAML above is malformed the site may present itself incorrectly.

 ### Update Service Status

 In the event of a service disruption you will want to update the file `index.md`.
 Open the file in your favorite editor, or in a pinch you can use the GitHub Web UI and change the `frontmatter`; that's the little blurb of YAML at the top of the file: